kercal/tile_color_game/README.md

 # Tile Color Flood Game

-This challenge implements a one-player tile color flood game where the goal is to make all tiles on an `n x n` board the same color with the fewest number of moves.
+This project implements a one-player tile color flood game where the goal is to make all tiles on an `n x n` board the same color with the fewest number of moves.
 The player can choose from `m` different colors, and each move changes the color of all tiles connected to the origin tile to the chosen color.

 ### Algorithm